SalesforceCommerceCloud/b2c-crm-sync/README.md

 > The deployment results will be output via the CLI.
 Please note that these elements are a requirement for environments where personAccounts are enabled.

-> :warning: As a reminder, the **personAccounts implementation is incomplete** at this time.
-Please review the [issues list](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues) for details.

 8. Use the below CLI command to retrieve configuration data needed for .env as outlined above.

 ```bash